See what mortgage you qualify for

 - More branch locations: Banks tend to have more brick-and-mortar locations – which makes branch locations easier to find.

-Cons of bank mortgages
+Cons of getting a mortgage with a bank

 - Customer service: A large bank may not provide the same level of customer service and attention you’d find at a local credit union.